ferdieromero/ULAPPH-Cloud-Desktop-1/DOCS/Installation Guide using Shell.md

 	chmod +x gogetall.sh
 	./gogetall.sh
 ```
+* You may ignore the errors during gogetall.sh especially about appengine and sprig
 * Re-execute gcloud command above and see if it proceeded with the installation

 ### STEP 5: Setup the cloud desktop start menu, sites server etc